cms-opendata-analyses/HiggsExample20112012/README.md

     ### Downloading and compiling
     - If you have not already done so, download and install the code.
-For this example, all active code is present in the `Level3` directory.
-You will also use the files in the `rootfiles` directory when making the final plot.
+For this example, all active code is present in the `HiggsExample11-12/Level3` directory.
+You will also use the files in the `HiggsExample11-12/rootfiles` directory when making the final plot.

         ```
         mkdir WorkDirCMSHiggs